sofastack/sofa-boot/README.md

 SOFABoot is an open source Java development framework based on Spring Boot.

-Varieties of enhancements such as application readiness check, Spring context isolation, class isolation, log space separation, etc. are provided.
+Varieties of enhancements such as application readiness check, Spring context isolation, class isolation, log space separation, etc. are provided out of box.
-In addition, SOFABoot accommodates SOFAStack middleware more comfortably and seamlessly for developers coming from Spring Boot.
+In addition, SOFABoot accommodates SOFAStack middleware more comfortably and seamlessly for developers coming from Spring Boot world.

 ## Background